ILoveStudy/richardresume.io/english.resume.md

 ### Familiar with Springcloud-based microservice architecture

-- Familiar with the configuration of registry products, such as euroake, zookeeper, consul, and Nacos, understand the advantages and disadvantages of various registry products, and understand their source code and principles
+- Familiar with the configuration of registry products, such as euroke, zookeeper, consul, and Nacos, understand the advantages and disadvantages of various registry products, and understand their source code and principles
 - Familiar with feign declarative calling components, familiar with the application of fuse components, such as hystrix, sentinel fuse configuration and application, and, the use of Ribbon load balancing, and understand its source code and principles
 - Familiar with the application of microservice gateway product components, such as: zuul, springcloud gateway configuration and use.
 Zipkin+Sleuth, skywalking link tracking technology, and understand its source code and principle
 - Familiar with message middleware processing such as Kafka, RocketMQ cluster construction and application.